 The ruined tower near Duddo in Northumberland, is a former strong house built in the late 16th century.
 The south-west corner and parts of the south wall remain, constructed of roughly-coursed stone, with walls that are 5 ft thick.
-The tower is a Grade II listed building.
+The tower is Grade II listed on the National Heritage List for England.

 Duddo Tower is a Scheduled Ancient Monument and a Grade II listed building comprising the ruinous remains of an ancient pele tower and 16th century tower house, situated on a prominence on the south side of the village of Duddo, Northumberland, England.